mkrieger95/SwimMeetPDFExporter/README.txt

 The hope is to have a consistent export of these results to where this can be utilized by sites like SwimCloud, to archive these meets that only have a .PDF file available.

+The initial thought is to tackle this using Python, Pandas, PDFPlumber, and RE.
+I THINK this would be the minimal needed to read the PDF, process it, export it to a standardized .CSV

 ########################################################################

 The end goal here is to be able to take these old .PDFs which may be the only remaining record of meet results for various meets, and throw them into a site/system which can continue to preserve these times in a more user-friendly method.
 There have been a few meets that I personally have wanted to "restore" from a .PDF so I can have it properly archived for years to come.